Guide to the Alameda Neighborhood in Portland, Oregon

 The neighborhood does not have a park within in borders.
 Here are two parks on Alameda’s borders:

-Wilshire Park is located on the neighborhood northeast border.
-The 14.40 acre park includes a picnic area, restroom, dog off-leash area, horseshoe pit, paths, playground, soccer field, softball field, volleyball court, and wading pool or splash pad.
+- Wilshire Park is located on the neighborhood northeast border.
+The 14.40-acre park includes a picnic area, restroom, dog off-leash area, horseshoe pit, paths, playground, soccer field, softball field, volleyball court, and wading pool or splash pad.

-Grant Park is located on the neighborhood southeast border.
+- Grant Park is located on the neighborhood southeast border.
 The 19 plus acre park includes a baseball field, basketball court, restroom, dog off-leash area, football field, fountain, paths, picnic site, playground, soccer field, softball field, lighted tennis court, track, and wading pool or splash pad.

-The Matt Dishman Community Center is located at 77 NE Knott Street (about 1.5 miles from Alameda’s east border) and includes a basketball court, fitness room, gymnasium, party room, a a indoor swimming pool, and weight room.
+The Matt Dishman Community Center is located at 77 NE Knott Street (about 1.5 miles from Alameda’s East border) and includes a basketball court, fitness room, gymnasium, party room, an indoor swimming pool, and weight room.
 Alameda does not have any park land and open spaces according to Metro and the Portland Department of Parks and Recreation.

 Walking in Alameda

-Alameda Ridge This 4.4-mile loop through Alameda includes a turnaround block at a 1927 mansion built by lumber baron Thomas Autzen.
-The walk’s many stairs, beautiful homes and great views make it a fun adventure.
+- Alameda Ridge This 4.4-mile loop through Alameda includes a turnaround block at a 1927 mansion built by lumber baron Thomas Autzen.
+The walk’s many stairs, beautiful homes, and great views make it a fun adventure.

 Walk Score helps you find a walkable place to live.
 Walk Score is a number between 0 and 100 that measures the walkability of any address.
-Portland is the 12th most walkable city in the U.S. with a Walk Score of 63, a Transit Score of 50 and a Bike Score of 72.
+Portland is the 14th most walkable city in the U.S. with a Walk Score of 63, a Transit Score of 50 and a Bike Score of 72.
 There are over 3,000 restaurants and coffee shops in Portland.
 People in Portland can walk to an average of five restaurants and coffee shops in five minutes.

 More About Alameda